-Kerry Thompson looks at some of the common myths about the common disease diabetes
+Kerry Thompson looks at some of the common myths about the common disease of diabetes.

 About 6% of the world's adult population is diagnosed with diabetes.
 The number could be even more as many people have diabetes but are unaware of it.
 Diabetes can be a life-threatening disease, but with proper care and leading a healthy lifestyle, it can be easily managed.
-It is important to get a clear idea about diabetes and a plan on how to deal with it.
+It is vital to get a clear idea about diabetes and a plan on how to deal with it.
 There are a lot of misconceptions and myths about the disease which are misleading.
 Here are some common myths about diabetes that give out a wrong idea about the condition.

 Diabetes is not a severe disease

 Diabetes is a serious disease and can be even deadly.
 Diabetes causes more deaths than breast cancer and AIDS combined.
 Having diabetes even doubles the chances of having a heart attack.
 However, the good news is that diabetes can be controlled.
 Leading a healthy life with diabetes is always possible.
 Consider it like crossing a road.
 If you are not careful, you may even meet with death.
 However, if you are careful enough, it is not serious.
-The same goes for diabetes, if you are careful and lead a healthy lifestyle with proper diet and exercise, diabetes will not be an issue.
+The same goes for diabetes.
+If you are careful and lead a healthy lifestyle with proper diet and exercise, diabetes will not be an issue.
 Diabetes can cause foot pain, peripheral neuropathy,and neuropathy inserts can help alleviate this pain when exercising

 You will develop diabetes if you are overweight or obese

 The fact is that being overweight or obese is indeed a risk factor for diabetes.
 However, other factors like a family history of the disease, age, and ethnicity also play a crucial role.
 Most people overlook other factors and consider overweight to be the only factor that leads to the disease.
 Most overweight people do not develop type 2 diabetes, and most people with type 2 diabetes are average weight.
 You can test yourself with self-diabetic test strips.

 People with diabetes should eat special diets